roman-spiridonov/devops/README.md

 dotfiles.git
 ============
+This repo contains dotfiles (.bashrc, .nanorc, .emacs.d/init.el, etc.) for Ubuntu Linux.

-Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows:
+Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your the environment as follows:

 ```sh
 cd $HOME